-- Is based on sound medical judgment because it is an evidenced-based change relying on the following evidence: - Literature and medical judgement showing that standardized POPH criteria should be updated to match recent clinical guidelines - Seeks to achieve the best use of donated organs by ensuring organs are allocated and transplanted according to medical urgency. - This proposal seeks to achieve the best use of donated organs by ensuring that only those candidates meeting established clinical criteria are able to receive standardized POPH exceptions. - Is designed to...promote patient access to transplantation by giving similarly situated candidates equitable opportunities to receive an organ offer. - This proposal is designed to promote patient access to transplantation by allowing candidates meeting established clinical criteria to be eligible for a standardized POPH exception.
+- Is based on sound medical judgment because it is an evidenced-based change relying on the following evidence: - Literature, OPTN data, and medical judgement showing that standardized POPH criteria should be updated to match recent clinical guidelines - Seeks to achieve the best use of donated organs by ensuring organs are allocated and transplanted according to medical urgency. - This proposal seeks to achieve the best use of donated organs by ensuring that only those candidates meeting established clinical criteria are able to receive standardized POPH exceptions. - The proposed changes to the process for reviewing Post-Transplant Explant Pathology forms for HCC candidates ensure that only those candidates needing the additional priority are awarded an HCC exception score. - Is designed to...promote patient access to transplantation by giving similarly situated candidates equitable opportunities to receive an organ offer. - This proposal is designed to promote patient access to transplantation by allowing candidates meeting established clinical criteria to be eligible for a standardized POPH exception and establishing a better system for ensuring that HCC exceptions are only assigned to those candidates with evidence of HCC.